-The Trust has established six separate Funds of which one is operational at September 30, 2019.
-The accompanying financial statements relate to the Trust, SPDR® Gold MiniSharesSM Trust ("GLDM") and SPDR® Long Dollar Gold Trust ("GLDW").
+The Trust has established six separate Funds of which one is operational at September 30, 2021.
+The accompanying financial statements relate to the Trust and SPDR® Gold MiniSharesSM Trust ("GLDM").
+The financial statements for the Trust include the operations of SPDR® Long Dollar Gold Trust ("GLDW") until it was voluntarily liquidated on September 16, 2019.

 GLDM commenced operations on June 26, 2018.
 GLDM's investment objective is for its shares (the "Shares") to reflect the performance of the price of gold bullion, less GLDM's expenses.
 GLDM issues and redeems Shares from time to time in Creation Units to institutional investors referred to as "Authorized Participants."
-Creation Units are offered continuously at NAV for 100,000 Shares on the day that an order to create a Creation Unit is accepted by GLDM.
+Creation Units are offered continuously at the net asset value (the "NAV") for 100,000 Shares on the day that an order to create a Creation Unit is accepted by GLDM.
 Shares trade under the ticker symbol GLDM on the NYSE Arca.
 Authorized Participants and other investors may buy and sell Shares in the secondary market.
 Authorized share capital is unlimited, and the par value of Shares is \$0.00.